junobuild/juno/src/libs/cdn/README.md

 # JunoBuild-Cdn

-`junobuild-cdn` is the crate that provides the CDN capabilities in [Juno](https://juno.build) modules.
+`junobuild-cdn` provides the CDN capabilities used by [Juno](https://juno.build) , including logic for serving assets and handling request-based storage workflows.

 ## Getting Started